dmlc/xgboost/doc/jvm/xgboost_spark_migration.rst

 XGBoost Ranking
 **************

-The ability to handle ranking problems using XGBoostRegressor has been discontinued.
-As an alternative, we have introduced XGBoostRanker, which is specifically designed to support ranking algorithms.
+Learning to rank using XGBoostRegressor has been replaced by a dedicated `XGBoostRanker`, which is specifically designed to support ranking algorithms.

 .. code-block:: scala